-Please do not drive yourself to the pre-examination as, after the examination, you will not be fit to drive for several hours!
+Please do not drive yourself to the preliminary examination.
+You will not be fit to drive for several hours after the examination due to the pupil-dilating drops!

 Selecting the right intraocular lens

 An important decision for this procedure is the selection of the lens that is best suited to your needs.
 Generally the lens is selected to ensure that after the operation, you will have good distance vision.
 However, this selection is dependent on various components, such as your age, the measurements of your eye and your lifestyle.